dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateTrigger.md

 You can specify one or multiple `triggered-sql-statements` between the `BEGIN ATOMIC` and `END` keywords.
 Each of these `triggered-sql-statement` is executed when the trigger fires; each must be terminated with a semicolon (`;`).
 {: .paramDefnFirst}

 Multiple `triggered-sql-statements` are not currently supported; this limitation will be removed in the near future.
 {: .noteNote}

 </div>

 ### The `SIGNAL SQLSTATE` Statement  {#signalstmt}

 You can use the `SIGNAL SQLSTATE` statement within a trigger definition to abort and rollback the triggering action and any other triggers that may have fired along with that action.
-This statement also return an error or warning condition.
+This statement also returns an error with the specified SQLState (error code) and optional message text.

+`SIGNAL SQLSTATE` is often used in conjuction with a `WHEN` clause as a form of constraint, so that a DML statement can be conditionally rolled back if certain prerequisites are not met.
+{:. noteNote}

 #### Syntax